jaydenseric/find-unused-exports/readme.md

 #### Examples

-_It can’t be determined if all of these exports are imported somewhere else:_
+_It can’t be determined if all of these exports are imported somewhere else._

 > ```js
 > export * from './b.mjs';